xphere/tag-bundle/README.md

 This is calling `PluginEnumerator::addPlugins` just once, with an array of the services.

+To make the service consume its dependencies through it's constructor, just omit the `method` attribute in the tag.

 ### Injectable

 You can define a service as a "tag injectable" from another tag, and let the bundle do the hard work.